 Dip scrubber into the soapy water and shake so it’s not dripping.
 Apply it to the glass from left to right, starting at the top.
-Make sure you get into the corner then move in an “S” pattern, back and forth, until you have passed over the entire window.
+Make sure you get into the corner then move in a backward S-pattern (if you’re left-handed start at the top right) over-lapping, back and forth, until you have passed over the entire window.

 Switch quickly to the squeegee.
-Starting at the top left corner, wipe from one side to the other, left to right, until the entire window is clean and dry.
+Starting at the top left corner, wipe from one side to the other in the same backward S pattern, until the entire window is clean and dry.

 Use a microfiber cloth reach into all of the corners, making sure to wipe the frame clean and dry and to catch any drops or drips you may have missed.

 Because you are using so very little water with this method, window-washing ceases to be the big, dirty, messy job you may remember it to be.
 And that’s a good thing for me because I am learning another new thing about living where we get four distinct seasons and the altitude is 5,280 feet.
 Windows don’t stay clean for very long due to the winds and the wide-open high plains.